2pichar/RSA-ex/README.md

 # RSA-ex
-A simple example of RSA encryption
+A simple example of RSA encryption with Python and Node.js versions